-The Federal Reserve's decision on Sept.
-20, 2023, to pause rate hikes will give savers and borrowers a break from rising interest rates — but lower rates are not on the Fed's radar anytime soon.
+The Federal Reserve's decision on Nov.
+1, 2023, to continue pausing rate hikes will give savers and borrowers an extended break from interest rates rising further — but the Fed is still keeping its options open.

 The Fed controls one interest rate: the federal funds rate, which is the short-term rate banks use to borrow from each other.
 Fed interest rate decisions filter through the financial world, impacting virtually every facet of borrowing costs and saving rates.

 Interest rate management is monetary medicine the Fed uses to:

 Slow the economy by raising interest rates in an effort to tame rising costs (high inflation) as measured by the consumer price index.